George Caleb Bingham: Early life and education

 On December 23, 1823, Bingham's father Henry, who had initially opened a tavern in Franklin and in 1821 become the judge of the Howard County Court, died of malaria at the age of thirty-eight.
 His investment in a tobacco venture had failed, and debts forced the sale of the home in Franklin.
 The young sons barely kept their small farm in nearby Saline County afloat, in part with the help of their father's brother John, who had moved to the area and donated half the land which became Arrow Rock.
 Mary Bingham opened a school for girls on the farmstead.
 George, then twelve, worked as the school janitor, and later received some art tutoring when the school hired Mattie Wood as an art teacher.

 At age sixteen, the young Bingham was apprenticed to cabinet maker Jesse Green in nearby Boonville in Cooper County.
 After Green moved away (a major flood of the Missouri River having destroyed much of Franklin and other riverside towns in 1827), Bingham apprenticed with another cabinet maker, Justinian Williams.
 Both tradesmen were Methodist ministers.
 While under their tutelage, Bingham studied religious texts, preached at camp meetings and thought about becoming a minister in his Baptist Church (in which he would remain active throughout his life).
 He also considered becoming a lawyer.

-His elder brother Matthias Bingham would travel to Texas to fight for its independence in 1836, and remain in Mexico until his death in 1861, becoming a large landowner in the process but never marrying.
+When Harding and Bingham met again 10 years later, Bingham was struggling with various career directions in carpentry, religion and the law.
+Harding, assessing Bingham’s artistic talent, advised him to begin a professional career as a portrait painter on a commission basis.
+Bingham followed that advice, and he supported himself for most of his career as a portrait artist.
+His success also provided him with enough money for travels to New York, Philadelphia and other major cities, including in Europe, in pursuit of commissions, broader exposure to the art world, and formal art education.

+Artistic development and career

 By age nineteen, Bingham was painting portraits for $20.00 apiece, often completing the works in a single day.
 He found clients in Howard and Saline counties and nearby areas.
 Though his painting abilities were still developing, he impressed his patrons by strong draftsmanship as well as his native ability to capture his subject's likeness, and he was able to support himself by this work by 1833.
-Soon Bingham was ready to travel to St. Louis to ply his trade, but contracted measles.
-The illness left him weak and permanently bald.

-By 1838, Bingham had established a studio in St. Louis, the state's major city (Jefferson City, also on the Missouri River and nearer his home, was the state capital), and was beginning to make a name as a portrait artist.
-Several prominent local citizens visited his studio for portraits, including the lawyer James S. Rollins of Columbia, Missouri, who became a lifelong friend as well as a powerful politician in the state.
-While Bingham frequently worked in St. Louis, he kept his principal residence in Arrow Rock for years.
+By 1838, he had established a studio in St. Louis and was beginning to make a name for himself as a portrait artist.
+His clients included prominent local citizens, including the lawyer, James S. Rollins of Columbia, Missouri, who would become Bingham’s lifelong friend as well as an important politician in the state.
+He also painted Rollins’ 10-year-old sister, Portrait of Sarah Helen Rollins, his first full-length portrait that is now a classic model of a frontier girl dressed in her Sunday best.